If this earth were cube shaped would it be possible during Magellanic era using a float ship to figure out that the earth is cube shaped?

 The shape of the Earth is mostly a result of its gravity pulling its mass into the most efficient shape available.
 The oceans are also pulled towards the centre of mass, and collect on the lowest parts of the surface - covering a huge area to a depth of only a few miles because the planet is so smooth.

 The ocean(s) would bulge outwards as if trying to form parts of a sphere.
-The gravity of the corners and vertices of the planet would flatten the bulge a bit, but they'd be a lot deeper (and therefore narrower) than the current oceans.
-Unless there was far more water available, they would never reach the vertices of the cube so a boat couldn't sail from one face to another.
+The gravity of the extremities of the planet would flatten the bulge a bit, but they'd be a lot deeper (and therefore narrower) than the current oceans.
+Unless there was far more water available, they would never reach the edges of the cube so a boat couldn't sail from one face to another.

 Your explorer might be able to determine the shape of the world by other means.
-Ancient Greek-style geometry could be used to prove that the sea curves and the land doesn't, but confirming that it's a cube rather than, for example, a square-based pyramid would have to wait until someone crossed a vertex.
+Ancient Greek-style geometry could prove that the sea curves and the land doesn't, and as Peter Taylor pointed out, you could see the shadow of at least part of the Earth on the moon during a lunar eclipse.

 0 comment threads